 Taking an Active Role in Your Treatment

 Medicare pays for a visit with a diabetes educator once every year.
-Ask your healthcare professional to give you a referral.
+Ask your healthcare provider to give you a referral.
 The educator will teach you how manage your diabetes and will work with you to develop a self-management program.

-If you need assistance, your family or other caregivers should also receive training and become involved in your diabetes self-management.
+If you need help, your family or other caregivers should also receive training and become involved in your diabetes self-management.
 Caregivers may need to take over the self-management program if an older person with diabetes begins to have mental difficulties or becomes significantly disabled.

 - Physical weakness

 Low Blood Glucose